Spetnik/formatDate-js/README.md

 	%S			Seconds (00..59)
 	%s			Seconds (00..59)
 	%T			Time, 24-hour (hh:mm:ss)
-	%U			Week (00..53), where Sunday is the first day of the week
+	%U*			Week (00..53), where Sunday is the first day of the week
-	%u			Week (00..53), where Monday is the first day of the week
+	%u*			Week (00..53), where Monday is the first day of the week
-	%V			Week (01..53), where Sunday is the first day of the week; used with %X
+	%V*			Week (01..53), where Sunday is the first day of the week; used with %X
-	%v			Week (01..53), where Monday is the first day of the week; used with %x
+	%v*			Week (01..53), where Monday is the first day of the week; used with %x
 	%W			Weekday name (Sunday..Saturday)
 	%w			Day of the week (0=Sunday..6=Saturday)
-	%X			Year for the week where Sunday is the first day of the week, numeric, four digits; used with %V
+	%X*			Year for the week where Sunday is the first day of the week, numeric, four digits; used with %V
-	%x			Year for the week, where Monday is the first day of the week, numeric, four digits; used with %v
+	%x*			Year for the week, where Monday is the first day of the week, numeric, four digits; used with %v
 	%Y			Year, numeric, four digits
 	%y			Year, numeric (two digits)
-	%%			A literal “%” character
+	%%*			A literal “%” character
 	%x			x, for any “x” not listed above

+	* Not yet supported